 How can I answer any questions my grieving child may have?

 It is helpful to reassure a child that it’s OK to ask questions and to talk about what has happened.
 Answer any questions honestly and in simple language suitable for the child’s age and understanding.
-This may seem harsh, but bereaved children tell us that they need adults to speak to them in a way that is clear and unambiguous.
+As an adult, it may feel harsh using straightforward language when talking about something that is upsetting, but bereaved children tell us that they need adults to speak to them in a way that is clear and unambiguous.

 Young children may need repeated explanations and answers.
 This can be very wearing and hard to deal with, but it is a child’s way of fitting together all the pieces of the jigsaw.
-Questions from a child are sometimes not about more information, but more a way to check that what has happened is true and not just a bad dream.
+Questions from a child are sometimes not about needing more information, but can be a way to check that what has happened is true and not just a bad dream, or because they need confirmation that their understanding is correct.

-If faced with a question you find difficult or are not sure how to answer, it can be helpful to ask your child what they think.
+If faced with a question you find difficult or are not sure how to answer, it can be helpful to ask your child what they think, if appropriate.
 This will give you an indication of what is behind their question and how much they already know and understand.

 How can I help my child talk about their feelings?